How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 With 50% of the U.S. population predicted to be overweight or obese by 2030, we could all use healthier habits.
 You now have five to try starting today when you want to choose health over obesity.

-And always remember, if you have questions about obesity or weight loss surgery, schedule a consultation with Dr. Moeinolmolki of Healthy Life Bariatrics.
+And always remember, if you have questions related to obesity or weight loss surgery, schedule a consultation with Dr. Moeinolmolki of Healthy Life Bariatrics.

-See what our loyal patients say about compassionate and world-renowned Dr. Moein.
+See what our loyal patients have to say about compassionate and world-renowned Dr. Moein.